Max Online: 418 @ 07/02/12 07:29 AM

 The necessary priorities have not shifted.
 I must be mistaken for a fool.
 It remains unlikely any relatives suspect the existence of June 1st, 2004.
 If they realize on their own that the days of God's Country occurred to an equal, original intelligence and not some physical abnormality breathing oxygen, they'll try to make it right, which is the worst case scenario.
 They can never suspect I have lived the universal human experience, the inevitable 'being born again,' having occurred almost four whole years ago.
 If I could've done a better job of it ...
 Little memory showed up that June day when language became irrelevant and reality turned out to exist on its own ... only the clarity and the certainty of an eternal soul's perception, his human form now adult enough to trade away the incidental, limited perception of a baby, child, and adolescent's experience.

-I may never have been a boy, just some memory-less twenty-something living out the days of work and society wary and without complaint ... but at twenty-seven I have remembered his pain.
+I may never have been a boy, just some memory-less wanna-be twenty-something living out the days of work and society wary and without complaint ...
 Good to know she still laughs at the retarded little boy who thinks he's human, proving it just as I've come back from deployment, that same laugh as all the relatives my silence kept the peace for.
 Since seven years old I've played whipping post and confidant to my relatives, some strength of character self-evident on my seventh birthday, a decision others say ruined my life while somehow he saved my soul because I am nothing like my relatives.
 He thought like a good-hearted little boy.
 He could not defend himself because he knew something was different about him and that they truly were the better human beings and they took full advantage.
 Because it was fun.
 Because it was funny.

 That night when I remembered, had found myself so close to another human being and so relaxed that I remembered … it was like I was splitting in two, my flesh and emotions running my life, and my soul, the point-man of the operation, not understanding but in charge of making it work, as the two came together … as their worst memories – my worst memories – unlocked me, uns-plit me, saved me.
 As I would pull out from the other side of the wall, I kept catching the sense that thank God I'm not with the girl I love … she'd be so freaked this would never work.